 - They can divorce and remarry several times!

-The issue of work life balance comes up almost systematically in the testimonials.
-This is a dimension that is admired, and one could say envied, by Indians who are subject to work schedules and hierarchical pressure that make this desired balance an ideal difficult to achieve for most of them.
+The issue of work life balance comes up almost systematically.
+This is something Indians (and many foreigners) admire, and one could say envy, because they are subject to work schedules and hierarchical pressure that make this desired balance an ideal difficult to achieve for most of them.

 The use of vacations does not have the same purpose: relaxation and disconnection for the French, festivals (family celebrations, ceremonies, rituals) for the Indians.
 It is a trend, not an absolute truth: many Indians enjoy their vacations in our way.
 For example, one of them explained to me that his passion was motorcycling and that he took advantage of his vacations to go on long trips on two wheels and visit his country.

 The ritual of meals is not the same.
 For the French, it is a moment of interpersonal socialization where each person has his or her own plate, or even his or her own dish, whereas for the Indians it is more a moment of collective conviviality and sharing.
 Another surprise is the fact that the French can divorce and remarry, or even be in a couple several times without being married.
 It turns out that with less than 1% the divorce rate in India is one of the lowest in the world (see this article).